-In order to enable spawning and merging without having to scan every single resource, inter-resource links must be specified in an rRefs attribute of the resource.
+In order to enable spawning and merging without having to scan every single resource, inter-resource links must be specified in the rRefs attribute of the resource.
 In the case of a link to a resource subset, the rRefs attribute contains a reference to the atomic resource.
 Even if a resource is linked more than once, one occurrence of that resource in the rRefs array is sufficient.
+Note that no other subsetting mechanisms that are defined for ResourceLink elements are defined for ResourceRef elements.